evercoinx/meme-tools/README.md

 3. Transfer the SOL from the _main_ accounts to the _marketing_ account.

-4. Swap the transferred SOL to USDC on the _marketing_ account.
+4. Swap the transferred SOL to USD on the _marketing_ account.

-5. Transfer the swapped USDC from the _marketing_ account on Solana to the _marketing_ account on Base using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=SOLANA&chainOut=BASE&token=USDC).
+5. Transfer the swapped USD from the _marketing_ account on Solana to the _marketing_ account on Base using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=SOLANA&chainOut=BASE&token=USDC).